Jehan Pahlevi

-Jehan Pahlevi (born in Jakarta) is an Indonesian professional footballer who plays as a winger for Super League club Persija Jakarta.
+Jehan Pahlevi (born in Jakarta) is an Indonesian professional footballer who plays as a winger for Championship club PSS Sleman, on loan from Persija Jakarta.

 Club career

 Persija Jakarta

 Jehan started playing football since the age of 6, because of the influence of his father who was a football fanatic.
 He started joining Persija U-16 in 2021.
 Coincidentally, Jehan and his family like Persija, and you could say they have been Jakmania since childhood.

 Loan to Persiku Kudus

 On 11 August 2024, Persiku Kudus announced that Jehan had joined the Liga 2 club on loan from Persija Jakarta for the 2024–25 season.
 He made his professional debut on 7 September 2024 in a 0–0 draw over Nusantara United.
 Jehan has always been the first team for Persiku Kudus in Group B of Liga 2 this season.
 His role in midfield is irreplaceable and he even became a midfield partner with Renshi Yamaguchi.
 He had a good of the season for Persiku with 9 league appearances.